fxsheep/firehorse_land/README.md

 making it a Semi-Tethered jailbreak.

 ## Current status:
-Supports booting from EDL to a custom LK(little kernel, aboot),[source here (you can build lk.bin yourself)](https://github.com/fxsheep/lk4edl).
+Supports booting from EDL to a custom LK(little kernel, aboot).[source](https://github.com/fxsheep/lk4edl)
 Supports booting tethered with SBL1 patched on the fly via lk4edl.
 Supports booting tethered with arbitrary SBL1 via lk4edl, from SDCard.